msrajawat298/Data-Structure-using-JS/Interview_prepration/JS/JS interview.md

 ```

 ## 4. Closures in JavaScript
-A **closure** is a function that remembers its lexical environment even when it’s executed outside its original scope.
+A **Closure** is a function that remembers its lexical environment even when it’s executed outside its original scope.

 ### Example:
 ```js